devnulli/devnulli/README.md

 Sometimes, I like to code some stuff, apart from work.
 Don't know why.
 I like coding live while playing groovy music.
 It relaxes me.

 ### About my job ###
-I HATE legacy software.
+I live for software architecture and software engineering.
+I've seen what great software architecture and requirements engineering are capable of, and would never want to live without that.
+As a result of that, I HATE legacy software.
 I hate bad software design.
 That I really do.

-And that is, right now, why I live deep, deep in that legacy world.
+And that is where I work, right now, that is where I live.
+I live deep, deep in that legacy world.
+Trying to KILL it.
+BRUUAHAHA!!

 When I entered my current job, I was SHOCKED!
 When I saw the first code lines, my first instinct was (literally) to stand up, and quit right away.
 I would never accept working in that environment.
 With that multi million € piece of worthless crap, sold as a success to the stakeholders...